mahynski/template-conda-project/README.md

 2. It is recommended that you open this in [VS Code](https://code.visualstudio.com/) and make use of [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) to create a containerized environment.
 While not necessary, the tools below are configured for this and work best under this setting.

 3. If you do not want to work in a devcontainer the instructions below will simply create a conda environment on your local machine.
 You will need to [install conda](https://www.anaconda.com/) before proceeding, though.
 Otherwise, from the Command Palette, select ["Reopen in Container"](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-an-existing-folder-in-a-container) to build your containerized environment with miniconda included.
+When build, a default conda environment is created from `conda-env.yml`, but you can create more in the future.
 Here are some details to take care of first:

    * Install the "Dev Containers" Extension in VS Code.
    * Change the `UID` and `GID` in `.devcontainer/Dockerfile` if needed.